 The oldest method of hot-dip galvanizing is the batch process, and which continues to be used for fabricated steel items such as structures, pipe, and fasteners.
-It involves cleaning the steel articles, applying flux to the surface, and then immersing the articles in a molten bath of zinc to develop a thick, zinc-iron alloy coating.
-A typical hot dip coating produced in a batch process consists of a series of alloy layers.
+It involves cleaning the steel articles, applying flux to the surface, then immersing the articles in a molten bath of zinc to develop a thick, zinc-iron alloy coating.
+A typical hot-dip coating produced by the batch process consists of a series of alloy layers.
 Starting from the base steel, each layer contains a higher proportion of zinc until the outer layer, which is relatively pure zinc, is reached.
-The names of the layers proceeding outwards from the steel are: gamma, delta, zeta, and eta.
-Table 2 below gives the properties of these layers.
+Total thickness of the coating can be from 1.4 mils [35 $\mu$ m] to 3.9 mils [100 $\mu$ m].
+The names of the layers proceeding outwards from the steel are: gamma ( $\Gamma$ ), delta ( $\delta$ ), zeta ( $\zeta$ ), and eta ( $\eta$ ).
+Table 2 gives the properties of these layers.

-Continuous process
+Continuous galvanizing

-Today, the most common method of hot-dip galvanizing steel sheet is on a continuous galvanizing line (CGL).
-This process consists of unwinding coils of cold rolled steel and feeding the sheet continuously through a cleaner, an annealing furnace, and then into a molten zinc bath at speeds up to 600 fpm [200 mpm].
-As the steel exits the molten zinc bath, gas "knives" blow off the excess coating from the steel sheet to control the coating thickness to the specified requirement.
+The method of applying zinc coatings to steel sheet is continuous hot-dip galvanizing.
+Coils of cold rolled (or hot rolled) steel sheet are charged to the entry end of a continuous processing line, unwound, joined end to end one after the other, then passed through a cleaner, an annealing furnace, then a bath of molten zinc bath at speeds up to 600 fpm [183 mpm].
+As the steel exits the molten zinc bath, gas "knives" wipe off the excess coating from the sheet to obtain the specified zinc thickness.
 The coating is left to freeze as traditional galvanize (GI), or can be thermally treated to convert it to galvanneal (GA), which is a zinc-iron alloy.
-The coated sheet steel is passivated, oiled, and recoiled for shipment to the fabricator.
-This process will be described in greater detail later, and is the subject of the greater part of this presentation.
+The coated sheet is then cooled to ambient temperatures, leveled and/or skin-passed, passivated, perhaps oiled, then recoiled for shipment to the fabricator.
+This process will be described in greater detail later and is the subject of the greater part of this article.